magic0whi/hexo-blog/source/_posts/zh-cn/computer/c-notes.md

 all: sub_target target.c
     Recipe

-# prequisites is the output files or other sub targets.
+# prequisites is the required files or other sub targets or a local variable.
+sub_target: LOCAL_VAR = Foobar
 sub_target: prequisites
     Recipe